UnbelievableLion/LinuxSound/Conclusion/Conclusion/SwingsongtableUI.md

 	    out.close();
 	    */
 	} catch(Exception e) {
-	    System.err.println(
-Can
-t save favourites file
+	    System.err.println("Can't save favourites file " + e.toString());
-+ e.toString());
 	}
     }

     /**
-     *
-play
-a song by printing its file path to standard out.
+     * "play" a song by printing its file path to standard out.
      * Can be used in a pipeline this way
      */
     public void playSong() {